 Dian soon became an Approved Angel allowed to take deployed soldiers under her wings...regularly writing to them, as well as sending them care packages through the Soldiers Angels Adoption Team (see My Soldiers for status updates on Dian's adopted soldiers and K9 teams).
 She now holds a life-time membership status as a Soldier's Angel.

-Additionally, Dian is a strong supporter of the campaign to build the Military Working Dog (MWD) Teams National Monument.
-With Congressional legislation approving authority to build the monument (coming soon) to the brave K9 teams who protect us and save so many lives, now all they need is our support and help with donations!
-Please see this page for more info: Military Working Dog Monument.
+Additionally, Dian was a strong supporter of the campaign to build the Military Working Dog (MWD) Teams National Monument (which was finished and dedicated in November, 2013).
+See this page for more info: Military Working Dog Monument.

 In 2009, Dian was honored with this Soldiers' Angel award (pictured at the left) by Patti Patton-Bader, founder of Soldiers' Angels and grand niece of General George S. Patton!
 It is engraved: 'Dian Chapman.
 For Going Above and Beyond The Call of Angels In supporting Our Military Personnel.
 2009.'

-Writing letters to her adopted soldiers was so rewarding that, at the end of 2009, Dian joined the Soldiers' Angels' Letter Writing Team.
-She now regularly writes to several soldiers a week...more when those to whom she writes write back.
+Writing letters to her adopted soldiers was so rewarding that, at the end of 2009, Dian joined the Soldiers' Angels' Letter Writing Team, and was writing to several soldiers a week...more when those to whom she writes write back.
 Learn more about how to get involved writing soldiers at this Letter Writing link.
 In May, 2010, she was also approved to be on the Soldiers' Angels ePal team...sending emails to soldiers who have requested this type of contact.
 And in July, 2010, she became a member of Operation Top Knot, making baby gifts for expectant military wives.

 Dian also discovered another great way to show affection for what our military does for us...by sending them a cup of coffee through the Green Bean Cup of Joe program.
 It's a quick, easy and secure way to pay for a soldier's coffee while s/he's in a war zone!
-See the Cup of Joe link for details and a fun soldier video.
-And in 2011 Dian also joined up with Warrior Watch, another group of motorcycle riders who support our heroes, particularly with Welcome Home escorts, as in their mottos..."We Have Your Backs Here at Home" and "Treat Them Like a Rock Star."
+See the Cup of Joe link for details and a fun soldier music video.
+In 2011 Dian joined up with Warrior Watch, another group of motorcycle riders that supports our heroes, particularly with Welcome Home escorts, as in their mottos..."We Have Your Backs Here at Home" and "Treat Them Like a Rock Star."

 Please DO visit the Soldiers' Angels main web site and GET INVOLVED!
 Forwarding patriotic and prayer emails is nice, but really show them you support them by actually DOING SOMETHING tangible!
 It can take very little effort and/or money on your part, but the heartfelt rewards you'll get from our soldiers are more than you can imagine!